py5coding/py5book/reference/py5image_pixel_density.rst

 Pixel density of the Py5Image object.
 This will always be equal to 1, even if the Sketch used :doc:`sketch_pixel_density` to set the pixel density to a value greater than 1.

-Underlying Java field: PImage.pixelDensity
+Underlying Processing field: PImage.pixelDensity

-Updated on September 11, 2021 16:51:34pm UTC
+Updated on November 12, 2021 11:30:58am UTC